Great-Sun-Group/credex-core/docs/develop/dev_env_setup.md

    ```
    npm run docker:test
    ```

+When using devcontainers or GitHub Codespaces, these commands can be run directly in the integrated terminal, as you're already working within the container environment.

 You can use VS Code's "Attach to Running Container" feature to work within the Docker container, or use `docker exec` to access the container's shell.